Bang Rajan (film)

 Bang Rajan (บางระจัน) is a 2000 Thai historical drama film depicting the battles of the Siamese village of Bang Rachan (alternate spelling) against the Burmese invaders in 1767, as remembered in popular Thai culture.
 Cross-checking the story with the events reported by the Burmese sources indicates that the purported events at Bang Rachan are likely a merger of at least two independent events that took place in the war.

 The film was directed and co-written by Thanit Jitnukul.
 In 2004, the film was "presented" by Oliver Stone in a limited release in US cinemas.

 Plot

 The Burmese army is seeking to invade Ayutthaya to block the invasion in Bang Rachan.
-The forces are at first led by Nai Taen, who is injured in an early battle.
+The forces are at first led by elderly Nai Taen, who is injured in an early battle.
 They use all their resources to prepare the village for a siege, including melting down all available metal farming implements into a crudely constructed cannon.
 Lacking horses, the village drunkard, Nai Thongmen, mounts an old water buffalo and rides the draft animal into battle.